ilyaryabikin/Web_Quiz/README.md

 The idea and basic implementation stages were taken from the [JetBrains Academy](https://hi.hyperskill.org/ "Hyperskill")

+Last stage implementation was reviewed by Hyperskill Team.

 ### Endpoints
 All endpoints except the first one return `401 Unauthorized` status code if user is not authorized.